jpinsent/portfolio/index.md

 ## Adknown Retro Games
 All of the games I developed for Adknown Inc. as a part of the Adknown Retro Games team are displayed here.
-These games were developed in Unity with average development cycles of one and a half weeks (approximately 48 hours).
+These games were developed in Unity with C#.
+Each game had an average development cycle of one and a half weeks (approximately 48 hours).

 -------------